Prescribing information (external link)

 Following administration of Pluvicto, patients should be advised to:

-• limit close contact (less than 1 metre) with others in their household for 2 days or with children and pregnant women for 7 days
+• limit close contact (less than 1 metre) with others for 2 days or with children and pregnant women for 7 days

 • refrain from sexual activity for 7 days

-• sleep in a separate bedroom from others in their household for 3 days, from children for 7 days or from pregnant women for 15 days
+• sleep in a separate room from others for 3 days, from children for 7 days or from pregnant women for 15 days

 Myelosuppression

-In the VISION study, myelosuppression occurred more frequently in patients who received Pluvicto plus BSoC compared to patients who received BSoC alone.
+In the VISION study, myelosuppression occurred more frequently in patients who received Pluvicto + BSoC compared to patients who received BSoC alone.

 Haematology laboratory tests, including haemoglobin, white blood cell count, absolute neutrophil count and platelet count, should be performed before and during treatment with Pluvicto.
 Pluvicto should be withheld, dose reduced or permanently discontinued and patients should be clinically managed as deemed appropriate based on the severity of myelosuppression.